 GZDoom is an engine that allows you to play games based on the Doom engine.
 There are tons of games that are even published today that push the Doom engine to its limits and beyond.
 This particular version uses OpenGL to optimize graphics and add more lighting effects, fog, etc. Everything should be compiled in, so as soon as you have LIBGL_FB setup, you can start it from the menu or terminal as you like.

 Hedgewars was one of the first games I tried with this method, and it worked quite well.
 This Worms clone is very fun to play and should run perfectly fine on your ODROID-N2 with gl4es.
 But it requires both LIBGL_FB and LD_LIBRARY_PATH.
 Make sure to configure the game to use fullscreen mode.
-(Figure 10 - Hedgewars on the ODROID-N2 runs fine even with much going on on the screen like falling leafs and explosions)

 This one was a little bit tricky, as the game starts without a config file and in window mode, but needs to be controlled via mouse and keyboard, which made it very hard to interact with at first.